giusguerrini/xwterm/README.md

 Also, you can study "xwterm.js" itself, where HTTP and WebSocket driver are defined (AnsiTermHttpDriver and AnsiTermWeSocketDriver respectively).

+## Sample server
+For testing purposes, you can find a minimal terminal server written in Python3 in the "example" folder.

+**Do not use the example as if it were a real terminal server**; it is meant only to familiarize with the AnsiTerm class and ease its development.

+The server implements both HTTP and WebSocket services on TCP port 8000 and 8001 respectively.
+By default, the server accepts local connections only, but ports and listen address can be changed by command line options.
+In particular:

+- **--bind** *IP address* : set the IP address mask by which the services are exposed.
+Default is 127.0.0.1.
+- **--http** *TCP port* : set the TCP port used by HTTP service.
+Default is 8000.
+- **--ws** *TCP port* : set the TCP port used by WebSocket service.
+Default is 8001.
+- **--no-http** : disable the HTTP service.
+- **--no-websocket** : disable the WebSocket service.

+To start the server go to the "example" folder and launch "./miniserver.py" (on Linux), or "python miniserver.py" on Windows 10.
+HTTP service URL is http://127.0.0.1:8000, WebSocket endpoint is ws://127.0.0.1:8001.

+The server has been tested on Linux and Windows 10 only.
+On Linux, a virtual terminal (pty) and a shell (bash) are created for each session.
+On Windows 10, ConPTY subsystem is used to host a command interpreter (cmd.exe) for each session.
+Here are the server dependencies:

+- python >= 3.12
+- aiohttp (pip install aiohttp)
+- websockets (pip install websockets)

+Since the server has been written for testing an debugging purposes, security and resource control have been neglected.
+Also, there are some known bugs:

+- aiohttp has a known issue [aiohttp-issue-6978](https://github.com/aio-libs/aiohttp/issues/6978).
+In this application, it causes an excepion after the very first WebSocket connection.
+I am experiencing this issue in aiohttp 3.9.1 (the one available by default in my Linux Mint) but not (yet) in 3.11.13 (tested on Windows 10 only).
+As far as I know, the issue has never been solved officially.
+At least, I couldn't find any citation in aiohttp's changelog.
+- On Windows 10, after the first session has been established, the program becomes insensitive to CTRL-C, and must be killed by Task Manager.
+This problem is probably related to ConPTY subsystem, maybe some cleanup/detach code is required after child process has been lauched.

 ## Full documentation
 A (still incomplete) documentation of the package, mainly classes and their methods, is here:
 [API Documentation](https://giusguerrini.github.io/xwterm/index.html)